The Chilliwack Archives and Research Centre are located in the City of Chilliwack's Evergreen Hall, located on Corbould Street.

 From Vancouver, take Hwy 1 eastbound until the Yale/ Vedder Road Overpass.
 Turn north onto Yale Road and carry on until you come to Spadina.
 Turn left on Spadina until you come to Corbould Street.
 The Archives are located in Evergreen Hall on the corner of Spadina and Corbould, right next door to the new Chilliwack Cultural Centre, and in the same block as the Prospera Centre, Curling Rink and Chilliwack Landing Leisure Centre.

-Free parking available at Evergreen Hall and the Chilliwack Cultural Centre.
+Free parking available at Evergreen Hall.

 Monday - Friday 9:00 am - 4:30 pm